 A patient of the psychotherapist Irvin Yalom had a serious physical deformity.
 She believed that life without a love-sexual relationship with a man was without value — that one is either coupled or one is nothing.
 So she shut down many options for herself including a close non-sexual friendship.
 Through therapy she eventually realised that although she was not free to escape her deformity, nevertheless she was inwardly free to adopt a different attitude towards it.

-Illusions of freedom
+Illusions of freedom and victim of circumstance

 Some people drift into self-centredness.
 They can be caught up in the desire to exercise manipulate and control, to get even with anyone who does not please them, and get hold of anything that they fancy having by foul or fair means.